tidev/alloy/README.md

 Working with Models & Collections
 -----------------------------------

-For models, we specify the descriptor of our model using JSON as the name of the model ending with `.json`.
+For models, we specify the descriptor of our model using Javascript as the name of the model ending with `.js`.

-A model and collection class are automatically defined and available in your controller scope as the name of the model (name of descriptor JSON file).
+A model and collection class are automatically defined and available in your controller scope as the name of the model (name of descriptor Javascript file).

 For example, if you defined a model named `Book`, it would be available as the same name in Alloy using the methods Alloy.createCollection('Book') or Alloy.createModel('Book').